arr-ai/arrai/docs/tutorial/macros.md

 ## Usage

-> **(⛔ NYI)**: Current syntax is `{:macro:content:}`.
+> **(⛔ NYI)**: Current syntax is `{:macro[rule]?:content:}`.

-Macros are invoked via the syntax `macro{content}`.
-The `content` inside the macro invocation is subject to a grammar defined by the macro itself, not regular arr.ai syntax.
-Each macro can support its own grammar for the kind of content it supports.
+Macros are invoked via the syntax `macro[rule]?{content}`.
+In reverse order:

+* `content` inside the macro invocation is subject to a grammar defined by the macro itself, not regular arr.ai syntax.
+* `[rule]`, if provided, specifies which rule of the grammar to use as the root.
-The `macro` part of the invocation is either a [grammar](grammars.md) AST itself, or a tuple with an `@grammar` key corresponding to the grammar AST.
-That grammar will then be used to parse the `content` into an AST.
+* `macro` is either a [grammar](grammars.md) AST, or a tuple with an `@grammar` key corresponding to a grammar AST.
+Thus each macro can define its own grammar with which to parse the `content`.

-In the tuple form, the macro may also contain a `@transform` key corresponding to a tuple of transform functions, keyed by the rules of the grammar to which they apply.
-When the macro is invoked, `content` is parsed into an AST, which is then passed to the transform function.
-The output of the transform will replace the entire macro invocation before parsing continues.
+  In the tuple form, `macro` may also contain a `@transform` key corresponding to a tuple.
+In that tuple, each root rule of the grammar corresponds to a function that will be applied to the AST produced by parsing `content` with `rule` of the macro's grammar.

+  If no `@transform` tuple is provided, the macro will simply produce an AST of the `content`.

+The macro invocation will be evaluated during the parsing of the arr.ai program, and its output will effectively replace the invocation in the code before parsing continues.

 ## Examples **(⛔ NYI)**